act3-ai/aceup/README.md

 # ACEup

+> [!WARNING] THIS REPOSITORY HAS MIGRATED
+>
+> The ACEup repository has moved to GitLab: <https://gitlab.com/act3-ai/asce/up>

 ## Overview

 The ACEup repository is a collection of script-based tools and resources to bootstrap access to ACT3 services.
 The following tools are contained in this repo: